cwistedt/CWUtilsLibrary/README.md

 ## Creational Patterns

 Abstract Factory
 > Pattern - The Purpose of Abstract Factory is to provide an interface for creating families of related objects, without specifying concrete classes.
+Whereas 'Factory Method' pattern abstracts the user from the creation of an object, the 'Abstract Factory' method abstracts the user from the creation of the factory itself.
 >> My Example - ....

 Builder -